4-way Open FS – AAA Category

 26.7.2 If the Judges use a score sheet to record their evaluation, they will operate their own chronometer and they will use the signs below.
 In this case the score sheets of all judges must be collected immediately after the judges have scored the flight for evaluation by the scoring section.
 The results of the evaluation will be checked by at least one judge.

-27.1 The title of 2015 Wind Games Female Champion team will be awarded to the team with the highest scores in the completed AAA Female category rounds.
+27.1 The title of 2016 Wind Games Champion FS Open Team will be awarded to the team with the highest scores in the completed AAA category rounds.

 27.2 Where a minimum of 10 teams is registered in this event, prizes will be awarded to the top three scoring teams.